-The transparent, white outer layer is called the sclera.
-At the front of the eye, the membrane turns into the transparent convex cornea, which is largely responsible for the refraction of light.[1]
+Introduction: The transparent, white outer layer is called the sclera.
+At the front of the eye, the membrane turns into a transparent convex cornea, which largely controls the refraction of light.
 The main function of the outer shell is to maintain intraocular pressure and the correct shape of the eye.
-As we age, the outer shell of all people loses its elasticity and becomes stiffer.
+As we age, the outer shell of all people loses its elasticity and becomes stiffer.[1]